ainfanzon/MariaDB_examples/maxscl/failover/README.md

 # MariaDB MaxScale Master/Replicas Failover Example

-# To Do List
+## To Do List

-- [ ] Add installation procedure in the installation section below
+- [ ] Add installation procedure in the installation section below.
-- [ ] Test installation instructions are working
+- [ ] Test installation instructions are working.
-- [ ] Set the scripts to use the install directory instead of the /mdb hardcoded one
+- [ ] Set the scripts to use the install directory instead of the /mdb hardcoded one.

-# Description
+## Description

 MariaDB __MaxScale__ is an advanced database proxy for MariaDB database servers.
 Failover for the master-replica cluster can be set to activate automatically.
 MaxScale monitors the database servers, so it will quickly notice any changes in server